regmileisha-design/regmileisha-design/README.md

  ## Hi there 👋, I'm Leisha
- I'm a beginner developer learning python and some basic form of coding
+ 🌱I'm a beginner developer learning python and some basic form of coding

-  1)Currently learning:
+  1)💻Currently learning:

- .Python
+ .🐍Python

- .Git and Github
+ .🛠️Git and Github

  2)Currently working on

- .
-Building a To-Do List
+ .📝 Building a To-Do List

-3)My goal
+3)🌱My goal

  *To keep learning innovative skills and create a good vision for my upcoming future to grow as a developer.